ipfs/ipfs-docs/docs/community/README.md

 The official [IPFS forums](https://discuss.ipfs.io/) are the primary home of IPFS-related discussion.
 Join the conversation on [https://discuss.ipfs.io](https://discuss.ipfs.io) for everything from technical questions, project brainstorming, talk on IPFS use cases, and more.

-## IRC
+## Chat

-IRC fan?
-Here are [all our channels](/community/irc/).
-New to IRC?
+Casual chat fan?
+Here are [all our channels](/community/chat/).
 There's getting-started advice for you here, too.

 ## ProtoSchool workshops